Here you can find information on how to use Maven based build environment to start development on the Bitrepository system.

 If you commit a new file directly to our SVN repository, you must add the SVN property (svn:keywords) for this file to the value: URL Revision Author Date Id

 Eclipse will add this automatically for you for all new files if you make sure that auto-props are enabled for subversion.
 The following modifications to the file $HOME/.subversion/config needs to be made

-Add or uncomment the line in the [miscellany] section
+Add or comment out the line in the [miscellany] section

 Add the following to the end of the file: